buddhist-uni/buddhist-uni.github.io/_content/excerpts/samannaphalasutta_analayo.md

   - dn
 ---

-A short essay on how the Buddha's teaching compares to his contemporaries in [DN 2]({% link _content/canon/dn2.md %}).
+A short essay on how the Buddha's teachings contrast to his contemporaries' in [DN 2]({% link _content/canon/dn2.md %}).